 - return ferry transfers to Fraser Island and 4WD tour

-- outback cattle station experience including a horseback goat muster, trap shooting, and mini-rodeo
+- outback cattle station experience including a goat rodeo.

 What to bring